smarttransit-ai/transit-gym/README.md

 ## Examples: Chattanooga Simulation.

 1. Do something
-2. Simulate for a day
+2. Simulate for one hour from 8AM - 9 AM.
+Describe how someone can change to whole day or a different time window.
 3. Collect trajectories
 4. Compute Energy Estimates
 5. Plot Energy Estimates across trajectories for vehicles.